loki1512/TDS-Project-2/Happiness/happiness.md

 This part examines how related the different aspects of the data are.
 For example:

 - **Happiness and GDP**: There is a strong positive correlation (0.78) between happiness (Life Ladder) and Log GDP per Capita, suggesting that countries with higher GDP tend to have happier citizens.
-- **Social Support and Happiness**: There’s also a strong correlation (0.72) between social support and happiness; more support typically leads to higher happiness.
+- **Social Support and Happiness**: Thereâ€™s also a strong correlation (0.72) between social support and happiness; more support typically leads to higher happiness.
 - **Freedom and Happiness**: Freedom to make life choices is reasonably related to happiness (0.54); more freedom often equates to greater happiness.
-- **Negative Affect**: There’s a negative correlation (-0.35) between happiness and negative affect, meaning as people feel happier, they feel less negative.
+- **Negative Affect**: Thereâ€™s a negative correlation (-0.35) between happiness and negative affect, meaning as people feel happier, they feel less negative.

 ### Missing Values:
 Certain columns have some missing data.
 For example, there are: